warui09/alx-low_level_programming/0x0A-argc_argv/README.md

 1. Silence is argument carried out by other means
 This program prints the number of arguments passed to it followed by a new line

+2. The best argument against democracy is a five-minute conversation with the average voter This program prints out all the arguments it receives